AdobeDocs/audience-manager.de-DE/help/using/api/dcs-intro/dcs-s2s/dcs-aam-ids.md

 ---
-description: In diesem Abschnitt wird beschrieben, wie Sie eine DCS-Antwort analysieren, um die Besucher- und Regions-IDs abzurufen, die zum Ausführen von Echtzeitaufrufen an den DCS erforderlich sind.
+description: In diesem Abschnitt wird beschrieben, wie Sie eine DCS-Antwort parsen, um die Besucher- und Regions-IDs abzurufen, die für Echtzeit-Aufrufe an den DCS erforderlich sind.
 seo-description: This section describes how to parse a DCS response to retrieve the visitor and region IDs required to make real-time calls to the DCS.
 seo-title: Get User IDs and Regions From a DCS Response
 solution: Audience Manager